Department of Population Health

 - Voluntary agencies

-The undergraduate Health program provides for majors a 200 or 400-hour professional internship and minors a 200-hour internship.
+The graduate Health and Health Care Quality and Safety programs provides for a 200 or 400-hour professional internship.
 The internship will be conducted in either the school, community, medical or corporate health setting under the instruction and supervision of a qualified and experienced health-care professional.

 HLTH 5097.
 Special Topics in Health.
 3 Hours.